bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 Today we're going to be talking about Lightning privacy, splicing and other very cool things with an absolute amazing panel here.
 Just before that, I have a couple of things that I want to set out some updates.
 So OpenSats is now taking grants for a Bitcoin application, sorry, taking grant applications for Bitcoin projects and Nostra projects and Lightning projects.
-And there is about five mil for an OSTER, five mil for Bitcoin.
+And there is about five million for an OSTER, five million for Bitcoin.
 So do apply.
 I joined as a board member and Gigi joined as the Ops person and we're gonna get those SATs flying.
 So let's get that funding going.